sliverc/rbtree/README.rst

        book_t* right;
    };

-You can add the fields color, parent, left, right to any existing struct.
+You can add the fields color, parent, left and right to any existing struct.
-It is also possible to use other names than the above (see Extendend).
+It is also possible to use different names than the above (see Extendend).

 Next we have to define the comparator function, since we want to lookup books using the ISBN-number, we compare it using memcmp.